keerthi-sekar/2021-GSC-NGO/README.md

 4. Download apk from here

 ## Future
-* Analyze object picture to see quality of donation
+* Integrate object detection to analyze item pictures to see quality of the items donated
 * Integrate ride sharing (Uber or Lyft)
 * Implement monetary donations
 * Smoothen out rewards page with a badge system